fabiuslongo/pycaspar/README.md

 ---------------

 In the scope of a distinct session, during a normal conversation, it is most likely that words with same lemmas are considered to have the same meaning.
-Since slight differences in the POS classification and/or synset choices might lead also to unsuccessful reasoning, by setting GMC_ACTIVE = true in the section GROUNDED_MEANING_CONTEXT, it is possible to set all labels with the same lemma to the first synset value encountered of them in the scope of a session.
+Since slight differences in the POS classification and/or synset choice might lead also to unsuccessful reasoning, by setting GMC_ACTIVE = true in the section GROUNDED_MEANING_CONTEXT, it is possible to set all labels with the same lemma to the first synset value encountered of them, in the scope of the same session.